U.S. Conventional Arms Transfer Policy (CAT Policy)

 The new policy also includes many references to the importance of "security sector" governance -- a term that is not present in the earlier Trump policy.

 This page includes resources on past policies, general policy recommendations from Forum-listed experts*, and other relevant material.
-It will be updated as information about the new CAT policy becomes available.

 * The Forum itself does not take positions.
 Inclusion on the Forum on the Arms Trade expert list does not indicate agreement with or endorsement of the opinions of others.
 Please contact experts directly for comments.